-The items in the CC balance sheet at 31 March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the CC balance sheet at 31 March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the PCC Group with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 Included within the Defined Benefits Note 15 is a sensitivity analysis that looks at the impact on net pensions' deficit of each of the significant actuarial assumptions.
-For instance, a 1% reduction in the discount rate assumption would result in an increase in the pension liability of the CC of around £0.589m.
+For instance, a 1% reduction in the discount rate assumption would result in an increase in the pension liability of the CC of around £0.483m.
 However, the assumptions act in a complex way.
-During 2022/23, the CC's actuaries advised that the net pensions' liability had reduced by £1.670m in the Balance Sheet This has been as a result of changes in financial assumptions.
-This included a increase of 2% in the discount rate of all the schemes, which increases the liability, along with 0.6% deceases in assumptions for inflation, salary and pension increases which offset this.
-Pensions Assets The value of the assets of the LGPS are dependent on a professional judgement based on information available at the time of making the valuation The total of property assets for the CC as outlined in Note 15 is £54.673m (including Property held within Investment Funds).
+During 2023/24, the CC's actuaries advised that the net pensions' liability had reduced by £15.311m as a result of changes in financial assumptions.
+This included a increase of 0.1% in the discount rate of all the schemes, which increases the liability, along with 0.1% deceases in assumptions for inflation, salary and pension increases which offset this.
+Pensions Assets The value of the assets of the LGPS are dependent on a professional judgement based on information available at the time of making the valuation.
+Market activity is being impacted in many sectors as a result of the COVID-19 pandemic.
+The effects of the global pandemic could have a material effect on these calculations but at this stage the effects cannot be quantified with any degree of certainty.
+The total of property assets for the CC as outlined in Note 15 is £54.973m (including Property held within Investment Funds).
 It should be noted that the proposed method of projecting from the previous valuation results is not as accurate as performing a full valuation at the disclosure date.
-However we have been advised by the actuary that a 1% increase in investment returns would result in an increase of £5.5m in the value of the Pensions Assets
+However we have been advised by the actuary that a 1% increase in investment returns would result in an increase of £5.5 m in the value of the Pensions Assets